perezsan/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 sudo systemctl status sol.service
 ```
-or this (prefer the above - the option to use bash is just for debugging)
+Or you can run with the bash (prefer the above - this option to use bash is just for debugging).
+If you are newer to Linux, and do not yet know how to use tmux, or screen then you should read up on terminal multiplexers.
 ```
-./start-validator.sh
+tmux

+bash start-validator.sh
 ```
-tail log to make sure it's fetching snapshot and working
+Tail the log to make sure it's fetching snapshot and working
 ```
 sudo tail -f ~/log/solana-validator.log
 ```
-The result should be the machine start tailing the validator log.
+The result should be a log stream that is attempting to find trusted Solana nodes to download your very first snapshot.
+A snapshot is a fragment of the total ledger and will allow your machines to identity ledger state and race to the tip if the chain.
 It can take up to 20 minutes to download a snapshot and begin catching up.
 The catchup can take up to 45 minutes as well.
 You can run healthchecks to know when the machine is on the top of the chain (healthy and ready to serve data) by using some of the below commands:

 Healthcheck - you want this to return the work "Ok"